Rochdale

 Information use project goal

-The aim of the project in Rochdale is to assist early years services in the development of a comprehensive and informative measurement framework that supports a timely identification of the needs of families and children, and enables the team to provide well-rounded support in order to improve their outcomes.
-In doing so, the project will review current uses of information to support delivery and assess progress in the early years strategy.
-The project will also enhance alignment with key local and national policy initiatives that aim to improve access to support services to children from birth to adulthood, such as Family Hubs, Family Help (Independent Review of Children’s Social Care) and the Supporting Families programmes with Department for Education (DfE), Department of Levelling Up, Housing and Communities (DLUHC) and the Department of Health and Social Care (DHSC).
+The aim of the project in Rochdale is to assist early years services in understanding what families know about the data collected on their children and how this data is used.
+The team also wants to know more about parents’ beliefs and priorities regarding their children’s readiness for school.
+In the longer term, this information will contribute to the development of a comprehensive and informative measurement framework that supports a timely identification of the needs of families and children, and enables the team to provide well-rounded support in order to improve their outcomes.
+In doing so, the project will review current uses of information to support delivery and enhance alignment with key local and national policy initiatives that aim to improve access to support services to children from birth to adulthood, such as Family Hubs, the Families First Partnership Programme and Family Help.

-At the strategic level, Rochdale early years team is partnering with the Local Government Association (LGA) to develop an integrated approach to provide support to children based on a whole-family, multi-agency approach, working closely across different parts of early years services.
+At the strategic level, Rochdale early years team has partnered with the Local Government Association (LGA) regarding early years strategy and Innovation Unit to develop an integrated approach to provide support to children based on a whole-family, multi-agency approach, working closely across different parts of early years services.
 At a strategy level this involves ensuring that early years remains at the heart of the whole family strategy and policy and at the practice level, this involves developing good data practices working with Dingley's promise that help to follow children’s development closely from an early stage and provides sufficient information about children and families' household circumstances.
-An initial step towards this direction is a collaboration between the Rochdale early years services and NESTA, which aims to suggest useful analyses that fully utilise existing data.
-The Information Use Project builds on the learnings and take it to the next step; it aims to develop an early years measurement, outcome and information framework so that early years services can provide well-rounded support that helps to improve children’s development more effectively.
+An initial step towards this direction was a collaboration between the Rochdale early years services and NESTA, which aims to suggest useful analyses that fully utilise existing data.

-This project also builds on existing data management initiatives, such as the Data Accelerator Programme, in which Rochdale takes part as a Greater Manchester Combined Authority in this Supporting Families national data-sharing programme.
+This project also builds on existing data management initiatives, such as the Data Accelerator Programme, in which Rochdale takes part as a Greater Manchester Combined Authority in what was the Supporting Families national programme.
 This project aims to enable an integrated approach to providing support to families across multiple service areas, and includes use of the Greater Manchester Early Years App.
 The app enables a digitised collection of Ages and Stages Questionnaire, and WellComm data on children’s early development that was previously paper-based.

 Next steps

-The next steps for the project in Rochdale over the next year are mapping early years services and work alongside the data-mapping exercise to be conducted by NESTA to review current uses of information in order to assess gaps in current data practice.
+The next steps for the project in Rochdale will include engaging with families and practitioners within the Rochdale North Neighbourhood, where the Information Use Project will be implemented.
+This neighbourhood has recently been an Early Family Help Trailblazer site working in partnership with GMCA and the Innovation Unit to develop a new Early Family Help Collaborative.
+This multi-agency infrastructure will be integral to ensuring engagement with families who are identified as seldom heard in the neighbourhood for the information use project.
 The project team will also engage with local policy makers, practitioners and children and families, and discuss different uses of information and priorities.
 Doing so, we will consider ways in which ‘voice’ information adds to and can better augment the available statistical information.

 Future plans